quixio/quix-docs/docs/platform/tutorials/image-processing/add-service.md

     qx.App.run()
     ```

-    ???
-"Understand the code"
+    ??? example "Understand the code"

         The code is a little different to the starter transform.
 The handler for event data has been removed, along with its registration code, as you are only interested in time series data in this transform.
 This time series data is received in a pandas dataframe format.
 For ease of manipulation this is converted to a Python dictionary, so the car data can be simply extracted.

+        If you want to check the format of the message processed here, you can use the message view for the stream merge service output, or the Data Explorer message view, to examine it in great detail.
+You will see something similar to the following:

+        ``` json
+        {
+            "Epoch": 0,
+            "Timestamps": [
+                1694788651367069200
+            ],
+            "NumericValues": {
+                "truck": [
+                1
+                ],
+                "car": [
+                3
+                ],
+                "lat": [
+                51.55164
+                ],
+                "lon": [
+                -0.01853
+                ],
+                "delta": [
+                -0.43226194381713867
+                ]
+            },
+            "StringValues": {
+                "image": [
+                "iVBOR/snip/QmCC"
+                ]
+            },
+            "BinaryValues": {},
+            "TagValues": {
+                "parent_streamId": [
+                "JamCams_00002.00820"
+                ]
+            }
+        }
+        ```

-        A new pandas dataframe is the created, as the data published to the output topic is only going to consist of a timestamp and the number of cars on it.
+        A new pandas dataframe is then created, as the data published to the output topic is only going to consist of a timestamp and the number of cars on it.
 This is an example of simple filtering.

         Once prepared, the dataframe is then published to the output topic.

 5. Edit environment variables, so that the input topic is `image-processed-merged` and the output topic is a new topic called `cars-only`, as shown in the following screenshot: